ericmjl/pyds-cli/docs/index.md

 pip install pyds
 ```

-At this point, look at the docs to see what comman
+For more information, take a look at [the CLI page](./cli) to see what commands exist!

 ## Design philosophy